 To Contribute New Resources: first, login (top right hand corner.
 Non-ALA Members register here free).
 Then, feel free to add exemplar digital video collections, create new subject areas, clean up descriptions, revise links, and of course, repurpose for your audience!
 The goal of this guide is to promote digital video collections of content, not necessarily single titles.
 Please do not include links to websites in the promotion of a single title.

 I will try to maintain this site on an annual basis to insure the links are up to date and these collections are still active.
 To assist with this process, the links below are referred through the UMN Libdata system, but feel free to add links directly to digital collections.
 If you have any questions/comments please feel free to leave a comment below or contact me directly Scott Spicer (firstname.lastname@example.org).

-Media Outreach Librarian
+Media Outreach and Learning Spaces Librarian

-Immediate Past Chair, Video Round Table
+Past Chair, Video Round Table

 University of Minnesota Libraries

 These are amazing collections of streaming video titles the UMN Libraries have licensed.
 These collections are restricted to University affiliates (requiring .x500 for off campus access).

 Dear VRT members,